Skip to Content

 • 1 cup non-fat Greek yogurt (I recommend something with a thicker consistency like Fage)

-• Toppings like sesame seeds, cinnamon, poppy seeds, parmesan (optional and add extra points)
+• Toppings like sesame seeds, poppy seeds, cinnamon, parmesan

 What do you think?
 Are you ready to try the best bagels ever?